Federal Direct Loan Programs

 The following loans are not based on financial need:

 - Federal Direct Unsubsidized Loan — Students must complete the FAFSA to be eligible for this loan program.
 This loan is given in lieu of, or in combination with, a Federal Direct Subsidized Loan for undergraduate students, or alone for graduate/law students.
 Terms are the same as the Stafford Subsidized Loan, except the borrower is responsible for the interest from the date of disbursement.

 - Federal Direct Parent Loan for Undergraduate Students (PLUS) — Students must complete the FAFSA to be eligible for this loan program.
 The applicant is the student's parent, who is responsible to begin repayment almost immediately upon disbursement.
 If a parent is denied for this loan, the student may be eligible for a Federal Direct Unsubsidized Loan.
-To receive the PLUS loan, no FAFSA is required; contact the Office of Student Financial Aid for an application.

 - Private Loans — Private Loans are generally in the name of the student; a FAFSA is not generally required for these loans.
 Often the student is the borrower, and may need to have a creditworthy co-borrower.
 Interest rates, repayment plans and deferment options vary widely among lenders.
 Be sure to "shop" for the option that is right for your situation since these are loans that are designed to bridge the funding gap when savings, scholarships, grants, federal loans, and other resources are not sufficient.

 - The Graduate PLUS loan, or GradPLUS loan, is a low, fixed interest rate student loan guaranteed by the U.S. government.
 Students must complete the FAFSA to be eligible for this loan program.
 The Grad PLUS loan is a non-need credit based loan similar to a private student loan with the benefit of having a fixed interest rate and federal guarantee.
 The GradPLUS Loan allows graduate students to borrow the total cost for their graduate school needs, including tuition, room and board, books & supplies, and travel, less any other aid.
 GradPLUS payments can be deferred while you are in school.